niklas-palm/bedrock-manual-batch/README.md

 ```

 > [!NOTE]
+> This essentially mimicks the AWS Bedrock Batch API in functionality.
+Make sure the Bedrock batch API isn't more suitable for your usecase, with lower token cost and higher throughput.

+> [!NOTE]
 > By default, this template ensures all data in S3 is deleted after 3 day, and each item in DDB after 2 days.
 This is only for cost control.

 > [!WARNING]